leannejdong/leannejdong.github.i/_pages/about.md

 The existing GOSDT algorithm works only for binary features, which may not be ideal for training data with multiple features.
 During part of my fellowship, I developed a C++ implememntation that converts the binary decision tree to n-ary tree decision tree with the existing parallelism.
 See [mgosdt](https://gitlab.com/leannejdong/mgosdt/-/tree/async) for C++ implementations.

-Now it comes to the end of my postdoc project, preparing a new chapter of my life in London in 2022.
-I'm joining [ARRIVAL](https://arrival.com/world/en) as a robotic software engineer with focus on modern C++ and Linux.

 **Topics of interests**:

 * Graph theory and algorithms